patrickcping/pingone-go/docs/ManagementAPIsResourcesResourcesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1EnvironmentsEnvIDResourcesResourceIDDeleteRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDeleteResourceRequest struct via the builder pattern

 Name | Type | Description  | Notes